-Nixon is enamoured of his role in history, which is miniscule compared to accomplishments of the leading Chinese figures he is visiting.
+Nixon is enamored of his role in history, which is minuscule compared to accomplishments of the leading Chinese figures he is visiting.
 So he keeps talking about it:

 Nixon really did make history later when he became the only U.S. president forced to resign (after getting caught in the cover-up of a politically-inspired burglary).
 I'll brag that I never voted for Nixon, chiefly because I viewed him as a politician never without a platitude: